 Within the Angels organization, Urso's number was retired in Lake Elsinore in 1997; he was team MVP and league all-star for the California League champions in '96; recognized by an award in his name which is presented to the Lake Elsinore fans' favorite player since '95; received three fans' favorite player awards (1994-96) and was the Palm Springs Angels fans' favorite player award winner in 1993.
 His community outreach efforts earned him the moniker "Mayor" of Lake Elsinore by the Angels' staff.

 Urso is a 2006 inductee to the University of Tampa Athletics Hall of Fame, as his No. 7 has also been retired by the University.
+In 2018, Urso was inducted to the Sports Club of Tampa Bay, joining local legends in the city's longest-standing and historic sports club.
 He is married to Julie and they have two sons, J.D., and Preston.